History of Chris Taylor (baseball) in Timeline

 2010: Plays for Newport Gulls

-In the summer of 2010, Chris Taylor played for the Newport Gulls of the NECBL.
+In the summer of 2010, Taylor played for the Newport Gulls of the NECBL.

 2011: College World Series

-In 2011, Chris Taylor hit a game-winning single, sending the Virginia Cavaliers to the College World Series.
+In 2011, he hit a single to send the Cavaliers to the College World Series.

 2012: Drafted by Seattle Mariners

-In 2012, Chris Taylor was selected in the fifth round of the MLB draft by the Seattle Mariners.
+In 2012, Taylor was selected in the fifth round of the MLB draft.

 2013: Minor League Baseball Season

-In 2013, Chris Taylor played for the High Desert Mavericks and Jackson Generals, achieving a combined .314 batting average and being named the Mariners' minor league player of the year.
+In 2013, Taylor played for the High Desert Mavericks and Jackson Generals, finishing the season with a .314 batting average, 165 hits, eight home runs, 60 RBIs, 108 runs scored, and 38 stolen bases.
+He was named the Mariners minor league player of the year.

 2014: MLB Debut with Mariners

-In 2014, Chris Taylor made his Major League Baseball debut with the Seattle Mariners.
+In 2014, Taylor made his Major League Baseball debut with the Seattle Mariners.

 2014: MLB Promotion and First Hit

-In 2014, Chris Taylor was promoted to the major leagues by the Mariners on July 24 after batting .328 in Triple-A, and he recorded his first major league hit the same day against the Baltimore Orioles.
+In 2014, Taylor was promoted to the major leagues by the Mariners on July 24 after batting .328 in Triple-A. On the same day, he collected his first major-league hit against the Baltimore Orioles.

-During spring training in 2015, Chris Taylor fractured his wrist and later batted .170 with no home runs in the major league season.
+During spring training in 2015, Taylor fractured his wrist.
+Later in the 2015 major league season, he batted .170 with no home runs and one RBI in 94 at bats.

-On June 19, 2016, Chris Taylor was traded by the Seattle Mariners to the Los Angeles Dodgers for Zach Lee.
+On June 19, 2016, Taylor was traded by the Mariners to the Los Angeles Dodgers for Zach Lee.

-On July 15, 2016, Chris Taylor hit his first major league career home run, a grand slam, and drove in six runs for the Dodgers.
+On July 15, 2016, Taylor hit his first major league career home run, a grand slam.
+He drove in six runs, and fell just short of hitting for the cycle.

 2016: Recalled to Mariners

-In 2016, Chris Taylor was recalled to the Mariners on May 21 and had one hit in three at-bats over two games.
+In 2016, Chris Taylor was recalled on May 21 to replace the injured Ketel Marte.
+He had one hit in three at-bats over two games.

 October 14, 2017: First Postseason Home Run

-On October 14, 2017, Chris Taylor hit his first career postseason home run in Game 1 of the 2017 National League Championship Series against the Chicago Cubs.
+On October 14, 2017, Chris Taylor hit his first career postseason home run in Game 1 of the 2017 National League Championship Series (NLCS).

 On September 10, 2018, Chris Taylor was selected to represent MLB in the 2018 MLB Japan All-Star Series.